control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 RUN chmod +x $PROJECT_DIR/compile-circus.sh && $PROJECT_DIR/compile-circus.sh
 ```

-I am exahausted from this constant testing.
-I am not at 1000th GitHub workflow.
+I am exhausted from this constant testing.
+I am not on my 1,000th GitHub workflow.

-I still do not want to give up.
-I still have few more hours until I can say that I am trying for a month to compile my app with MUSL.
+I still don't want to give up.
+I have a few more hours until I can say that I have spent a month trying to compile my app with MUSL.

 ## 2025-07-20

 Today is a sad day.
 A very sad day.

-I called my father to inform him that my friend died.
+I called my father to tell him that my friend had died.

-He drove a tractor and he lost control, tractor felt on him and killed him.
-RIP Josip, 36.
+He was driving a tractor when he lost control and the tractor fell on him, killing him.
+Rest in peace, Josip.
-He was a son of my father's friend.
+He was the son of a friend of my father's.

-My father told me he has a cancer.
-Prostate.
+My father told me he had cancer.
+Prostate cancer.
 I am sad.
-No words, just sad feelings.
-Do not know what to do.
-He is 1000km away from me.
-My grad-father had it also.
+I have no words, just sad feelings.
+I don't know what to do.
+He lives 1,000 km away.
+My grandfather had it too.
 He died because of it.
 I remember.
-A yellow man.
-My last images of him.
+He was a yellow man.
+Those are my last images of him.

 **For my father I will do it.
 I will build MUSL in his honor!**

-I did not sleep very well tonight, staid almost until 2 AM awake.
+I did not sleep very well tonight.
+I stayed awake until almost 2 a.m.

-Manged to did some progress:
+I managed to make some progress:

 ```Dockerfile
 # -.-. --- .--. -.-- .-. .. --. .... - DEPENDENCIES -.-. --- .--. -.-- .-. .. --. .... -